 The thing is, I've had the last decade of my life to work through my own toxic delusions—never once feeling uncomfortable about expressing those thoughts.
 Not everyone gets that opportunity.
 You see, the intense pressure women are placed under—in the media, in regards to the male gaze, and the infinite amount of other unfair double standards that exist in this country and worldwide—allows us to form camaraderie around our struggle.
 It's all but expected that we'll encounter disordered eating and dysmorphic thoughts, so it's less taboo to talk about them.

 Men, on the other hand, have a different type of pressure.
 Hegemonic masculinity is unconsciously (and, often, very consciously) enforced from birth and deep-seated gender norms dictate that men are not "supposed" to feel insecure about their bodies.
 It's so damaging to try and understand those thoughts alone.
+Don't get me wrong, I'm not out here feeling sorry for men and their lack of media-enforced scrutiny.
+But the deviation in the way self-doubt is discussed between genders can be toxic on both sides.
 Below, four men describe their own experience with body image and insecurity and what it's like navigating a life drenched with traditional masculinity.

 "Being single and queer on dating and hookup apps doesn't exactly inspire confidence either.
 Sadly, toxic masculinity is just as pervasive (if not more so) within the queer community as it is outside of it.
 Frequently you'll see bios littered with messages like 'no fats' and 'no femmes,' not to mention all the racist diatribe.
 It's disheartening enough that the average guy's body type is hardly represented in fashion, ads, TV, or film, but to have that seep into real-life dating too?
 It feels like a losing battle.